What is social anxiety in children?

 - Prepare your child for situations that make him feel worried or fearful.
 Act out the situation at home and practise things he can do to make it easier.

-- Tell your child about some of the times you’ve felt anxious in social situations.
+- Tell your child about times you’ve felt anxious in social situations and how you’ve faced your fears.
 This will help him understand that it’s OK to talk about anxious feelings.
 He’ll also feel that you understand and support him.

 At preschool or school or in other social situations